-The following rules relate to the matching of PrincipalNames (or corresponding CertPrincipalNames) with regard to the PKI name constraints for CAs as laid out in RFC 2459 [15].
-In order to be regarded as a match (for permitted and excluded name trees), the following must be satisfied.
+The following rules relate to the the matching of PrincipalNames with regard to the PKI name constraints for CAs as laid out in RFC 2459 [12].
+In order to be regarded as a match (for permitted and excluded name trees), the following MUST be satisfied.

-- 1. If the constraint is given as a user plus realm name, or as a user plus instance plus realm name (as specified in RFC 1510), the realm name must be valid (see 2.a-d below) and the match must be exact, byte for byte. - 2.
-If the constraint is given only as a realm name, matching depends on the type of the realm: - a.
-If the realm contains a colon (':') before any equal sign ('='), it is treated as a realm of type Other, and must match exactly, byte for byte. - b.
-Otherwise, if the realm contains an equal sign, it is treated as an X.500 name.
-In order to match, every component in the constraint MUST be in the principal name, and have the same value.
-For example, 'C=US' matches 'C=US/O=ISI' but not 'C=UK'. - c.
+- If the constraint is given as a user plus realm name, or as a client principal name plus realm name (as specified in RFC 1510bis), the realm name MUST be valid (see 2.a-d below) and the match MUST be exact, byte for byte. - 2.
+If the constraint is given only as a realm name, matching depends on the type of the realm:

+- a.
+If the realm contains a colon (':') before any equal sign ('='), it is treated as a realm of type Other, and MUST match exactly, byte for byte. - b.
 Otherwise, if the realm name conforms to rules regarding the format of DNS names, it is considered a realm name of type Domain.
 The constraint may be given as a realm name 'FOO.BAR', which matches any PrincipalName within the realm 'FOO.BAR' but not those in subrealms such as 'CAR.FOO.BAR'.
-A constraint of the form '.FOO.BAR' matches PrincipalNames in subrealms of the form 'CAR.FOO.BAR' but not the realm 'FOO.BAR' itself. - $\ensuremath{\mathrm{d}}.$ Otherwise, the realm name is invalid and does not match under any conditions.
+A constraint of the form '.FOO.BAR' matches PrincipalNames in subrealms of the form 'CAR.FOO.BAR' but not the realm 'FOO.BAR' itself. - c.
+Otherwise, the realm name is invalid and does not match under any conditions.